anuragpeshne/the-little-mler/README.md

 examples from the book: https://mitpress.mit.edu/books/little-mler

 ### The First Moral
 Use `datatype` to describe types.
 When a type contains lots of values, the datatype definition refers to itself.
 Use 'a with datatype to define shapes.

+### The Second Moral
+The number and order of the patterns in the definition of a function should match that of the definition of the consumed datatype.